kylefmohr/pysky/README.md

 ## Installation / Setup

 1. Clone the repo and install the few dependencies: requests, peewee, and psycopg2-binary.
-The latter is unnecessary if only using SQLite.
+The latter is unnecessary if not using PostgreSQL.

 2. Set up a database connection.
 PostgreSQL and SQLite work, but other databases supported by the Peewee ORM should also work.